syakirharis25/Mocha/README.md

 <a name="references"></a>
 ## 2. Official references websites. <br />
 Mocha official website : https://mochajs.org <br />

+**_Mocha related articles_**
+Introduction to Testing with Mocha and Chai by codecademy : https://www.codecademy.com/articles/bapi-testing-intro#:~:text=Mocha%20and%20Chai%2C%20Test%20Suites,results%20to%20the%20terminal%20window. <br />

 <a name="github"></a>
 ## 3. GitHub notes.